axieinfinity/ronin-documentation/docs/node-operators/setup/testnet/combined.md

 * One key for the bridge operator

 ### System requirements
-Recommended system requirements for running a validator node on the mainnet:
+Recommended system requirements for running a validator node on the Saigon testnet:
-* 8-core CPU
+* 2 CPU cores
-* 32 GB RAM
+* 8 GB RAM
-* 700 GB high-speed SSD
+* 100 GB SSD
 * x86-64 architecture

 These requirements are rough guidelines, and each node operator